XHiddenProjects/WebOffice/WebOffice/docs/legal.md

 ## 6. Governing Law and Jurisdiction

 - This legal notice shall be governed by and construed in accordance with the laws of _United States_.
-- For disputes arising from the use of WebOffice, users agree to submit to the exclusive jurisdiction of courts located in _Ohio, United States_.

 ## 7. Changes to Legal Notice